Customer Service

 To set up a knowledge-centered service, you need to make this methodology the core of your knowledge management.
 According to the definition of knowledge management, it is the process of defining, creating, sharing, and structuring the information of an organization.
 When you integrate it with customer service, you will get a knowledge-centered service system.
 Read on for practical tips and recommendations.

-Choose the right tools
+- Choose the right tools

 Nowadays, the configuration and deployment of any software system start with choosing the tools.
 When you are embarking on a KCS journey, your primary tool will be a knowledge base platform.

-A self-service center is the core of any KCS system; it is going to become both the source of information for your agents and customers and the repository of new knowledge obtained in the support process.
+A self-service center is the core of any KCS system; it is going to become both the source of information for your agents and clients and the repository of new knowledge obtained in the support process.

 Thus, it is imperative to build your knowledge base on a reliable, scalable, and high-performance platform that can store all the information you need and grow together with your business.
 There are many lucrative options for that on the market.
 But why search till the crack of doom?
 I have a pretty nice solution.
-HelpCrunch is an example of such a platform that can help you build an effective, easily searchable, and customizable knowledge base.

-Capture knowledge in the process
+- Capture knowledge in the process

-Use templates
+- Use templates

 If you look up the most popular examples of knowledge management systems, you will find that many of them support both default and custom templates making content creation more straightforward.